The Motor Vehicle Registration and Parking Violation office is located at:

-The office is open 7 days a week, 24 hours a day for information and temporary parking permits.
-Parking permits may be purchased Monday through Friday, 8 a.m. to 4:30 p.m.
-This map and regulations are adopted as part of the Ferris State University Parking, Traffic and Pedestrian Ordinance (Section 10.23, Revised 2010.)
-See the FSU Website for additional information.
+Public Safety is open 7 days a week, 24 hours a day for information and temporary parking permits.
+Parking permits may be purchased Monday through Friday, 8 a.m. to 4:30 p.m. during business hours of the Parking Violation office.

 |Fall, Spring, Summer||$100.00|